BacterialCommunitiesAndPopulation/Wednesday18thMay/Software_Installation.md

 ###4.
 Access to the course data sets

 Data sets that will be used throughout the course are available in a shared folder. **DO NOT modify the shared folder directly**.
-To access to the data, copy the contents of the shared folder to your *wrk* directory using the command
+To access to the data, sync the contents of the shared folder to your *wrk* directory using the command

     cd /wrk/<username>
-    cp -r /wrk/mirossi/shared_all /wrk/<username>
+    mkdir course_data
+    rsync -rtv /wrk/mirossi/shared_all /wrk/<username>/course_data/
     #change <username> by your user account

- A copy of the shared data is know available at `/wrk/<username>/shared_all` and can be modified.
+ A copy of the shared data is know available at `/wrk/<username>/course_data/shared_all` and can be modified.

 ###5.
 Installing QUAST